lv042/Weather-Wizard/docs/improvement.md

 Before I get started with the documentation of the backend, I recommend checking out the [Architecture overview](./architecture_overview.md).
-The documentation of the backend is very long and the architecture overview shows the big picture of the backend.
+The documentation of the backend is very long, and the architecture overview shows the big picture of the backend.

 Since I also added around 1000 lines of code, I will only focus on the most important parts of the source code and not too much on language specific details.
 The starting point of the backend is the main file and its main function as you might know it from Java or C#.

-First there are two global objects declared, which are the dbManager and the fiberApp.
+First, there are two global objects declared, which are the dbManager and the fiberApp.
 They get initialized in the initBackend function and are created with the New functions The new functions is similar to the constructor in Java or C#.
 It returns a new object of the given type and also initializes it.